csioza/kael/ReadMe.txt

 kael.dsp
     This file (the project file) contains information at the project level and is used to build a single project or subproject.
-Other users can share the project (.dsp) file, but they should export the makefiles locally.

 kael.h
     This is the main header file for the application.
 It includes other